Need to introduce Composition Scheme under GST

 Every tax administration aims towards timely recovery of taxes, filing of returns, simplified generation and maintenance of records, invoices and others documents.
 Such elements are often a challenge for small businesses.
 To overcome this shortcoming a composition scheme was introduced under the respective State VAT Laws with conditions applied on eligibility for the scheme accordingly.
 The GST Law also contains an option for a registered taxable person having turnover less than the limit to pay tax at a lower rate respect to certain specified conditions.

 Composition Scheme will be granted to a taxable person only if he registers all the registered taxable persons having the same PAN under the scheme.
 Here the motive is to bring all the business segments having same PAN under the scheme.

-A registered tax payer, whose aggregate turnover does not exceed rs fifty lakh in the preceding financial year pay tax at a rate not more than 1% for manufacturer, 2.5% for restaurant sector and 0.5% for other suppliers of turnover.
+A registered tax payer, whose aggregate turnover does not exceed rs seventy five lakh in the preceding financial year pay tax at a rate not more than 1% for manufacturer, 2.5% for restaurant sector and 0.5% for other suppliers of turnover.

 Composition Scheme will be a growth driver for small taxpayers who are carrying out intrastate transaction and does not involve into import-export of goods.

 GST Composition Scheme Transition Provision for Input Tax Credit on switch to and fro